guidspy/little_clicker/README.md

-Hello, this is a little project about an autoclicker with 3 different CPS speeds,
+Hello, this is a little project about an auto-clicker with 3 different CPS speeds,

-the zip folder contains a downloadable app for desktop (～￣▽￣)～
+The zip folder contains a downloadable app for desktop (～￣▽￣)～